Riverscapes/WATS-5340-5350/Course_Topics/WATS_5350/Low-Tech/Projects/birch/birchplanning.md

 </div>

 #### Risk vs. Opportunity Assessment
-(Identify and map locations where opportunities are possible and where and if risks can be reasonably mitigated.
-In other words, what valley bottom space is available for low-tech PBR?)
+Identify and map locations where opportunities are possible and where and if risks can be reasonably mitigated.
+In other words, what valley bottom space is available for low-tech PBR?

 --------
 ### 4. Resource Analysis
-This is

 #### Assessment of Current Conditions and Recovery Potential

 ##### Geomorphic Condition
-(maps (polygons) of active channel plus floodplain area of valley bottom as  current vs. potential by Cluer & Throne Riverscape Stage)
+*Pending* (maps (polygons) of active channel plus floodplain area of valley bottom as  current vs. potential by Cluer & Throne Riverscape Stage)

 ###### Identification of pathways of recovery
-(using riverscape evolution model, identify current stage(s) and target stage(s) and articulate what trajectory and geomorphic processes will be necessary to get to recovery potential).
+*Pending*(using riverscape evolution model, identify current stage(s) and target stage(s) and articulate what trajectory and geomorphic processes will be necessary to get to recovery potential).

 ###### Flow Regimes ability to "Do the Work" of Restoration
-(Assessment of Flow Regime to do "geomorphic work" necessary to follow desired recovery trajectory)
+Assessment of Flow Regime to do "geomorphic work" necessary to follow desired recovery trajectory.

 **Birch Creek Flow Resources**